Building the Superchat MVP in React Native

 Superchat aggregates communication channels for small and midsize companies.
-We partnered with Superchat to help them build a mobile application that makes communication between companies and customers even more efficient.
+We partnered with Superchat to help them build a mobile application that simplifies communication between companies and their customers.

 Tired of the inefficiency and poor customer experience in phone and email communication with businesses and specialists, Mika Hally and Yilmaz Köknar founded Superchat in July 2020.